diegoalarc/Innovation_laboratory_EAGLE/README.md

 ## Google Earth Engine
 To carry out this project, an algorithm was generated through Google Earth Engine to obtain the images between November and December from 2016 to 2019, which represent the most important phenological stage for these grapes in this area of Chile.
 In the algorithm the images of GNDVI, NDVI and EVI were generated, which give us information about the crops and their health.
 Within the same algorithm, a mean of all the images for all their bands was obtained, which were downloaded and processed by the algorithms generated in R.
-To obtain the information for the prediction of the year 2021, this algorithm was also used to obtain the desired images and bands.
+To obtain the information for the prediction of the year 2021, this algorithm was also used..

 The codes are as follows:
 [Sentinel-2](https://code.earthengine.google.com/10bef8017a4fcacec6ef47296e2b9018)